ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureTakeoff.rst

 IProcedureTakeoff
 =================

-.. py:class:: IProcedureTakeoff
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureTakeoff

    object

    Interface used to access the options for a takeoff procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureTakeoff

 Overview
 --------